-Collaborating with German company Custom Bus, which produces bespoke vans for all sorts of purposes, Moorman applied his signature aesthetics to an interior that packs in just about everything a traveler might need on the road.
+Collaborating with German company Custom Bus, which produces bespoke vans for all sorts of purposes, Moorman applied his signature aesthetics to a DIY camper van interior that packs in just about everything a traveler might need on the road.
 Known for his high-end minimalist furniture and interiors, the Bavarian-based designer carefully chooses materials and color palettes that evoke the feeling of being in a luxury suite complete with a mini-kitchen, ambient lighting and a place to store your bicycle.

 Integrated LED lighting illuminates the kitchen counter, niches for books and the curving oak-paneled ceiling.
 A sofa bed upholstered in merino wool offers sleeping space for two, and folds out of the way during the day.
 A bench seat along one wall hides storage, including a cubby for a folding bike, and there’s dedicated space for items like shoes.
 The same matte black seen on the van’s interior continues inside.
 Moorman’s use of wood, wool, stainless steel and luxury textiles is a strategic choice to separate his design from the “exuberant luxury” and “fake materials” of most camping buses available on the market.